-During the Civil War in Egypt, Caesar's forces accidentally sparked a fire that burnt the Library of Alexandria.
+During the Civil War in Egypt, Caesar's forces accidentally sparked a fire that burnt a portion of the Library of Alexandrianote .
 On the plus side, while hanging out with Egyptian astronomers, Caesar finally formulated an improvement on the cumbersome Roman calendar based on lunar cycles.
 This became the Julian Calendar, which after modification by Pope Gregory, is the calendar that has become the international standard.

 In his five-year dictatorship, Caesar was actually only in Rome for some five months and spent most of his time in the provinces, reforming and improving administration in places like Roman Athens.
 Rome in the meantime was administered, badly, by Mark Antony as Consul.
 Caesar's only intervention, and the only real tiff between him and Antony, led to him sending the latter out of town for a while.
 He made plans for all kinds of ambitious projects based on his experiences in Egypt, this included a modern bureaucracy as well as an institution of census and other reforms, as well as public works and architectural policies that Octavian later instituted.